tsangbot/bitmovin-java-client-encode/README.md

 Here is a starting guide based on a full example (Non-DRM), which is using the Bitmovin JAVA API client and is available in Bitmovin Github repository.
 A DRM example with CENC (PlayReady/Widevine) and FairPlay can be found here.

 These are the common steps required
--Define an Input
+* Define an Input
--Define an Output
+* Define an Output
--Define a Codec Configuration
+* Define a Codec Configuration
--Create an Encoding - (Optional DRM Step)
+* Create an Encoding - (Optional DRM Step)
--Initiate an Encoding
+* Initiate an Encoding
--Create a Manifest (MPD/HLS) - (Optional DRM Step) -Create an Encoding with Java Client Example
+* Create a Manifest (MPD/HLS) - (Optional DRM Step)
+* Create an Encoding with Java Client Example

 Pre-requisites: Please ensure you have read README.md from https://github.com/bitmovin/bitmovin-java and retrieve your encoding API key private static String ApiKey = "<INSERT_YOUR_APIKEY>";